SiddharthShri912/Employee-Tracker/README.md

 # MERN APP

 1. Its a simple MERN app, used to learn what is happening and why its happening.
 Main goal of this project was to understand concepts.
-2. It was a fun and a very learning experience, moving on from HTML and vanilla JS.
+2. It was a fun and a very good learning experience, moving on from HTML and vanilla JS.
-3. As an ECE student, its hard to do projects in the software domain.
-But i tried my best to learn new technologies and make something fun and interesting for myself.

 # THINGS TO REMEMBER